 First-year students with an ACT composite score of 27 of higher and a high school GPA of 3.8 or higher are admitted directly to the elementary education major.
 These students must complete, typically in their first semester at Iowa, a 10-hour, pre-admission school field experience in an elementary classroom for admission to the Teacher Education Program.

 Students may apply to the Teacher Education Program after they have earned 30 semester hours of credit.
 Requirements for admission to the program include completion of a 10-hour, pre-admission school field experience in an elementary education classroom, an essay, a resume, two letters of recommendation, and agreeing to a criminal history check.

 Admission Requirements Tabs

-Apply to the College of Liberal Arts and Sciences indicating an interest in elementary education as your major.
+Apply to the College of Liberal Arts and Sciences and indicate Elementary Education Interest as your major.